 \section{Conclusion and Future Work}

-In this work, we present \method, the first systematic study of malicious tool attacks in LLM-agent ecosystems, focusing on tool implementations rather than tool names or descriptions alone.
-We introduce a taxonomy of malicious behaviors, propose an automated framework for synthesizing diverse standalone and Trojan malicious tools, and construct benchmark datasets spanning both malicious and benign real-world tools.
-Our evaluation shows that existing program-analysis-based detectors suffer from substantial false negatives and false positives across a wide range of malicious behaviors.
-An important direction for future work is the development of defenses that jointly reason about tool code, natural-language descriptions, and their semantic consistency.
+In this work, we present \method, the first systematic study of malicious tool attacks in LLM-agent ecosystems that focuses on tool implementations.
+We introduce a taxonomy of malicious behaviors, propose an automated framework for synthesizing diverse standalone and Trojan malicious tools, and construct benchmark datasets comprising both malicious and benign real-world tools.
+Our evaluation shows that existing program-analysis-based detectors for malicious tools suffer from substantial false negatives and false positives.
+An important direction for future work is to detect malicious tools through joint text–code analysis, along with the development of effective runtime guardrails.